nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++
 ### Inner `using` directives
-* `using` can be used in inner namespace to limit its scope
+* `using` can be used in an inner namespace to limit its scope

 ```C#
 namespace N1